skydoves/Awesome-Android-Persistence/README.md

 [ObjectBox](https://github.com/objectbox/objectbox-java) | ObjectBox is a superfast mobile database for objects.
 [Ormlite-android](https://github.com/j256/ormlite-android) | ORMLite Android functionality used in conjunction with ormlite-core.
 [Paper](https://github.com/pilgr/Paper) | Paper is a fast NoSQL-like storage for Java/Kotlin objects on Android with automatic schema migration support.
-[PreferenceRoom](https://github.com/skydoves/PreferenceRoom) | :house_with_garden: Manage your android project's SharedPreferences more efficiently.
+[PreferenceRoom](https://github.com/skydoves/PreferenceRoom) | Manage your android project's SharedPreferences more efficiently.
 [PersistentCookieJar](https://github.com/franmontiel/PersistentCookieJar) | A persistent CookieJar implementation for OkHttp 3 based on SharedPreferences.
 [Realm](https://github.com/realm/realm-java) | Realm is a mobile database: a replacement for SQLite & ORMs.
 [Room Persistence](https://developer.android.com/topic/libraries/architecture/room) | The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.